micc83/wp-heartbeat-notify/README.md

 ## Install

 Just upload `wp-heartbeat-notify` to your WordPress `wp-content/plugin/` folder.
 Go to *Plugins->Installed plugins* WordPress menu and activate it.
 That's it...
 You just have to write a new article to see it in action (Clearly, the notification will not be displayed to the user who created the event.
-So, for the purposes of testing, I suggest you open another browser where you're logged in).
+So, for the purposes of testing, I suggest you open another browser where you're not logged in).

 ## Purpose